apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

   use for future requests
 * **ListFlights**: return a list of available data streams
 * **GetSchema**: return the schema for a data stream
-* **GetFlightInfo**: return a "access plan" for a dataset of interest, possibly requiring consuming multiple data streams.
+* **GetFlightInfo**: return an "access plan" for a dataset of interest, possibly requiring consuming multiple data streams.
 This request can accept custom serialized commands containing, for example, your specific application parameters.
 * **DoGet**: send a data stream to a client
 * **DoPut**: receive a data stream from a client